Brownfield Assessment and Cleanup Plan

 With this grant, the City will:

-• Provide regular updates and opportunities for the community to participate throughout the process.
+- Provide updates and opportunities for community participation throughout the process, as appropriate.

 Sites Under Review